Trey Kramer

-Raymond "Trey" Kramer is a former American football placekicker.
+Raymond "Trey" Kramer is an American former football placekicker.

 Kramer attended Woodford County High School, in Versailles, Kentucky, where he was a member of the soccer team.
 After his senior season, he moved on to Transylvania University where he didn't play his freshman year.
 In 2007 Kramer became the starting goalkeeper for the Pioneers.
 Kramer went on to start for three outstanding seasons at Transylvania, being named to 3 All-HCAC teams, and once a National Soccer Coaches Association of America's Adidas All-Great Lakes Region player.

 After a great collegiate career, Kramer played professionally with Puntarenas F.C. and the Louisville Lightning.
 Upon filming himself making 68 yard field goals, and placing the videos on Youtube.com, Kramer signed to play football with the Marion Blue Racers.
 After playing well with the Blue Racers, he was assigned to the Pittsburgh Power then to Winnipeg Blue Bombers in 2013 of the Canadian Football League.